maxnordstrom/040worksample/readme.md

 ##Local environment

 Set up the form locally using MAMP (or stack of your choice) and put the project folder in your root directory (in my case it's **/htdocs**).
-Checkout the **.env** file so that it corresponds to your local environemnt.
+Checkout the **.env** file so that it corresponds to your local environment.

 ##